BetaMasaheft/Documentation/CODE_OF_CONDUCT.md

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+You can signal an inappropriate post using the thumbs down emoji for example.
+This is fairly straight forward signal that something is not right.

 ## Attribution